IATF 16949 Requirements: A Complete Guide for Automotive QMS Implementation

 Structure of IATF 16949 Requirements

-IATF 16949 follows the ISO High-Level Structure (Annex SL), meaning it aligns clause-for-clause with ISO 9001 but adds automotive-specific enhancements.
+IATF 16949 follows the ISO High-Level Structure (Annex SL).
+It aligns clause-for-clause with ISO 9001 while adding automotive-specific enhancements within each section.

 The standard is organized into: